Seeking a spiritual ‘reality’

 When you and your wife went into St. Patrick’s she prayed for her dying father.
 You gave thanks to a World War II paratrooper who jumped out of planes and helped save the world.
 And for giving you your wife.

-When you lose a soulmate of thirty years you feel like half your life has been shot away.
+When you lose your closest companion of thirty years you feel like half your life has been shot away.
 You are maimed.
 You need help.
 You don’t find it in the material world so you take the train into the City and go into St. Pat’s to feel closer to your wife.

 You don’t know where she is, maybe nowhere, but if there is a spiritual ‘reality,’ then inside that cathedral is a good place to find it.